ranitraj/ranitraj/README.md

 ## About me 🙂

 I have experience as an AI Engineer working on developing and deploying scalable end-to-end cutting-edge applications utilizing LLMs.
 Additionally, I also have experience in cloud services, especially Amazon Web Services (AWS), FastAPI, Android and Spring-Boot frameworks.
-In addition to AI and Backend development.
-My expertise also lies in working and integrating BLE and IoT frameworks with mobile applications.
+In addition to AI, Native Android and Backend development, my expertise also lies in working and integrating BLE and IoT frameworks with mobile applications.
 I am passionate about exploring new technologies and sharing them as tech articles and Open-Source projects.
 I have experience integrating Mixpanel with applications that helped businesses analyze user data to identify trends, and patterns, and make data-driven business decisions based on those insights.

 I have extensive experience working at startups and MNCs in fitness, home automation and broadcast domains serving more than 10 million active users.